top of page

 A single snap produced by a snapping shrimp may only last less than a millisecond but can reach up to 210 dB - this rivals the loudest biological sounds in the sea!

-These tiny organisms range from a few millimeters to centimeters in length, yet pack a huge punch (and sound)!
-So how exactly do they do it?
+These miniscule organisms range from just a few millimeters to centimeters in length, yet pack an incredible punch (and sound)!
+So how exactly is this physically possible?

-All snapping shrimp possess a giant claw (also known as the large major chela) which can grow up to half the size of their body.
-When rapidly snapped shut, the chela causes the collapse of a cavitation bubble in-between the pincers producing a loud sound.
+All snapping shrimp possess a specialized claw (also known as the major chela) which can grow up to half the size of their body.
+When rapidly closed, the chela produces a cavitation bubble that generates the loud sound (and shock wave) as it collapses.
+Their ultra-fast movement and spring-like mechanism is a biomechanical marvel!

 1_edited.jpg